Sophie Waterhouse MA MBACP (Accred)

 Difficulties can arise through poor communication and through differences in expectations of what a relationship means and entails.

 In long-term relationships maintaining desire and passion is often challenging.

 An affair can bring a relationship to a critical turning point.

 Couples therapy is an opportunity to take a closer look at what you each bring to the relationship, what you create together and what you would like for the relationship.

 I also run a workshop, Money Talks, exploring the area of money and how attitudes to money impact life choices, relationships and how we value ourselves in both practical and emotional terms.
 Please see my website for more details.
-The next workshop will run over one weekend in 2016.
+The next workshop will run in 2017.

 I was born and grew up in London.
 I love living in this diverse and complex city but I have also lived abroad.
 I studied philosophy and history for my bachelors, focusing on French and African history.
 I then trained in film production before moving to live in Greece in my late twenties.
 After five years in Greece I moved to America.
 I returned to the UK in 2006 after thirteen years abroad writing, doing further training and working.
 Before becoming a psychotherapist, I worked in film.

 I have a special interest in creativity and the particular challenges and rewards of walking the creative path, a path I have been on for over 30 years.
 Being creative can make us feel more alive and fulfilled but it is not always easy to sustain our creativity in the midst of the pressures of daily life.
 Creativity can express through the arts but is not restricted to them.
 Cooking, gardening, applying a creative approach to issues in relationships or at work - life presents us with numerous opportunities to apply our creativity.
-My own creative involvements now mainly revolve around psychotherapy and writing fiction.
+My own creative involvements now mainly revolve around psychotherapy, writing fiction and experimenting with visual arts.

 Training, qualifications & experience